Applied Experience Requirement

-This requirement involves a supervised, hands-on experience working with public health professionals.
-The intent is to engage students in activities that align with the student’s area of interest.
-Students can fulfill this requirement by volunteering with a local organization, interning with a nongovernmental organization, or working on a research project under a faculty mentor.
-Through the applied experience, we aim to afford each student the opportunity to participate in population-level change in a meaningful way.
+This requirement involves supervised, hands-on work with public health professionals across the world.
+The intent is to engage students in activities that align with their areas of interest.
+Students can fulfill this requirement with local community-based organizations, government agencies or research units.
+Through the Applied Experience, we aim to afford each student the opportunity to participate in population-level change in a meaningful way.

 Some examples of places our students have worked:

 - AID Healthcare Foundation Clinic, Baton Rouge, Louisiana

 - West Bengal State Health Department, West Bengal, India

 - Johns Hopkins Center for Health Equity, Baltimore, Maryland

 - National Fragile X Foundation, McLean Virginia

 - California Department of Public Health Environmental Management Branch, Huntington Beach, California

 For more information about the Applied Experience, contact the course instructor Keri Frisch.